What I’m Doing Now

-I write every morning for around two hours.
-I do this before any reading, before checking email or social media, and if possible, before talking to anybody.
+Writing every morning for around two hours, before any reading, before checking email or social media, and if possible, before talking to anybody.
 Much of this writing finds its way into blogposts on this site, which are my gift to my creative friends and everyone who is trying to give voice to their artistic dreams.
-Some of it into occasional creative projects like my zine.

 The Digital Age is not turning out the way many of us had hoped and I’ve radically scaled back the time and effort I put into social media by embracing Digital Minimalism.
 Twitter helps me explain the way my ideas interact with cultural trends, Readwise allows me to collect and share highlights from my reading, and Instagram still has a small role in sharing moments from daily life.